Unfolding a Bykov attractor: from an attracting torus to strange attractors: Introduction

 \medbreak

-\textbf{The novelty:} The case $A>\lambda\geq 0$ corresponds to the case where the two-dimensional invariant manifolds do not intersect and has not been studied yet.
-Although the cycle associated to the equilibria is destroyed, complex dynamics appears near the ghost of the cycle.
-In the present article, it is shown that the perturbed system may manifest regular behaviour corresponding to the existence of a smooth invariant torus, and may also have chaotic regimes.
-In the region of transition from regular behaviour (attracting torus) to chaotic dynamics (suspended horseshoes), using known results about \emph{Arnold tongues}, we prove the existence of lines with homoclinic tangencies to dissipative periodic solutions, responsible for the existence of persistent strange attractors nearby.
-This phenomenon has already been observed by \cite{WY} in the context of non-autonomous differential equations.
-Our theoretical results may be applied in generic unfoldings of the Hopf-zero singularity of a given type (Case III of \cite{GH}).
+\textbf{The novelty:} The case $A>\lambda\geq 0$ corresponds to the situation where the two-dimensional invariant manifolds do not intersect, which has not been yet studied.
+Although the network $\Gamma$ associated to the equilibria is destroyed, complex dynamics appears near the ghost of it.
+In the present article, it is shown that the perturbed system may manifest regular behavior corresponding to the existence of a smooth invariant torus, and may also have chaotic regimes.
+In the region of transition from regular behavior (attracting torus) to chaotic dynamics (suspended horseshoes), using known results about \emph{Arnold tongues}, we prove the existence of lines with homoclinic tangencies to dissipative periodic solutions, responsible for the existence of persistent strange attractors nearby.
+This phenomenon has already been observed by \cite{Wang2, WY} in the context of non-autonomous differential equations.
+Our theoretical results may be applied in specific unfoldings of the Hopf-zero singularity (Case III of \cite{GH}).